Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 - Introducing yourself and showcasing your relevant qualifications

-- A statement of your interest in the position and the company
+- Expressing your enthusiasm for the position and the company

-- A closing and contact information
+- Providing a professional closing and your contact details

-Here’s an example how to write a resume:
+Here is an example of how to write a resume:

-Dear [Hiring Manager’s Name]
+Dear [Hiring Manager’s Name],

-I am writing to let you know of my desire to be considered for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
-Being highly skilled and experienced person in your field I believe that I’d be an ideal candidate for this role.
+I am writing to express my enthusiasm for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
+Being highly skilled and experienced [Your profession], I believe I would make a perfect fit for this opportunity.

 Sincerely,